 1.3.2 Design On-Stream Time and Turndown Ratio

-The capacity of the designs will be based on a total available production time of 24/7, 330 days per calendar year (with an allowance of one-month maintenance per annum).
+The capacity of the designs will be based on a total available production time of 24/7, 330 days per calendar year (with an allowance of one month of maintenance per annum).

-The equipment and valves will be designed for a turndown ratio of 50%, allowing for flexibility during a change in market demands and initial ramp-ups.
+The equipment and valves will be designed for a 50% turndown ratio, allowing for flexibility during changes in market demands and initial ramp-ups.

 1.4 Micro-Scale Natural Gas Liquefaction Processes: Design Data